hayekian/LetThereBeOrder3/small.md

-# Let There be Order: An Introduction to F.A.
-Hayek
+# Let There Be Order: An Introduction to Mises/Hayek and Current Applications

 <img src="hayek_quote.jpeg" alt="Hayek Quote"
 	title="Hayek Quote" width="750" height="300" />